paulghaddad/baby_site/src/pages/activities-7-8-months/index.md

 ![Activities for babies - items from pantry](/img/activities-for-babies-pantry-items-2.jpeg)

-I intentionally chose items of different shapes, textures, colors, and weights.
+**I intentionally chose items of different shapes, textures, colors, and weights**.
 Some, like the bag of rice, were heavy and required two hands to be lifted out of the bin.
-I also picked some that made noise when shaken (like the bag of dried beans).
+I also picked **some that made noise** when shaken (like the bag of dried beans).

 Then, we sat on the floor in the kitchen to explore them.
 Like all of our kitchen explorations, this was such a hit!